Neonatal resuscitation training

 User group

-Healthcare professionals, neonatal units, hospitals, and health services
+Healthcare professionals, neonatal units, hospitals, health services and education providers

 Statement of standard